Isabella-Mitchell/lonely-house/docs/TESTING.md

 ### Datepicker not matching JSON with Javascript due to differences in date and month format

 * In my listings script, on window load, the applied filters are compared against the checkboxes.
-The approproiate checkboxes are checked and the dropdown button changes colour.
+The appropriate checkboxes are checked and the dropdown button changes colour.
 I am using jQuery selectors the get elements on the page, and template literals to populate the jQuery selector.

 * While developing this, I got this error message 'Syntax error, unrecognized expression:' After googling the error message, I found [this article](https://forum.jquery.com/topic/uncaught-error-syntax-error-unrecognized-expression-3-6-2020).
-I realised that I had an additional set of quote which meant the script wouldn't work.
+I realised that I had an additional set of quotes which meant the script wouldn't work.

 * I removed the quotes and resolved the bug.
 (Note this was flagged in my JSHint, so there may be a better solution.)